deephaven/examples/fit/README.md

 # Fit file as available from Strava

 Pull your own data from your Strava account.
-Visualize your data, manipulate your data, combine your data with other sources,  all while maintaining full ownership and control of the data in your own environment.
+Visualize, manipulate, and combine your data with other sources, all while maintaining full ownership and control of the data in your own environment.

 ## Table of contents